berit-stange/chat-app_react-native/README.md

 ## Getting Started: Set Up
 #### Setting Up Expo and  Development Environment
-- install Node.js, and  the Expo CLI in your terminal with this command:
+Install Node.js, and the Expo CLI in your terminal with this command:
 `
 npm install expo-cli --global
 `